 CNO does not regulate mandatory clinical hours for any nursing programs (NP, RN, RPN).
 This is the expertise of faculty developing curriculum for entry-level programs.
 Through Program Approval, CNO ensures that entry-level competencies are integrated into the curriculum, including clinical practicums.

-No. CNO does not regulate specialties/continuing education.
+No. CNO does not regulate specialties or continuing education.

 CNO does not provide education programs, but we are engaging with our academic partners regarding continuing education for NPs.